CAROL NACKENOFF, Professor

 All special majors must have a designated faculty adviser and consult with the chair to receive approval for the proposed program.
 Within that approved program, 5.5 credits must be taken in the department, including one introductory course (POLS 002, POLS 003 , POLS 004 ; a first-year seminar does not count), and the distribution requirements must be met by courses taken at Swarthmore including theory and two other subfields (see Distribution of Courses within the department section).
-The political theory requirement for special majors can be met by completing one of the following: POLS 011 , POLS 012 , POLS 100 or POLS 101 .
+The political theory requirement for special majors can only be met by completing one of the following: POLS 011 , POLS 012 , POLS 100 or POLS 101 .
 All special course majors are required to participate in the department's Senior Comprehensive Exercise (see item #4 under Course Major) for .5 credit.

 Special Honors Major

-All special honors majors must have a designated faculty adviser and consult with the chair to receive approval for the proposed program.
-Within that approved program, six credits must be taken in the department, including one introductory course (POLS 002, POLS 003, POLS 004; a first year seminar does not count), and the distribution requirements must be met by courses taken at Swarthmore (see Distribution of Courses within the department section) plus one honors seminar in the department.
+All special honors majors must have a designated faculty advisor and consult with the chair to receive approval for the proposed program.
+Within that approved program, six credits must be taken in the department, including one introductory course (POLS 002, POLS 003, POLS 004; a first year seminar does not count), and the distribution requirements must be met by courses taken at Swarthmore (see Distribution of Courses within the Department section) plus one honors seminar in the department.
 The political theory requirement for special honors majors can only be met by completing one of the following: POLS 011, POLS 012, POLS 100 or POLS 101.
 At least one course in all three subfields (American, theory, and international/comparative) must be completed at Swarthmore.